 Training and removing old and unsightly fronds or training the direction of growth of a plant must of course be carried out from the top with the cover removed.
 For tall terrariums it might prove useful to invest in some forceps, and other tools enabling an extended reach.

 Additional heat and/or light

 For satisfactory growth most plants in a terrarium will require temperatures ranging between 15 and 25C.
 The ambient temperature range of the place where the terrarium stands may meet that requirement, but if housing it is in a place where the external temperature range is insufficient (as for example in a cellar), extra heat will be needed.
 Tubular bulbs that emit a specified heat can be fitted overhead in a covering hood.
 Such bulbs, known as ‘grow-lights’ or ‘grow-bulbs’ can be obtained from horticultural supply manufacturers as well as from pet stores that sell vivariums.
 Such bulbs typically provide light as well as heat, and since any alternation of lighting should follow a regular day : night rhythm, their operation should be controlled with a timer.
-Alternatively, heating may be generated by electric heating cables or ‘reptile heat-mats’ placed under the compost.
+Alternatively, heating may be generated by electric heating cables or ‘reptile heat-mats’ placed under the compost or under the Vivarium as the manufacturers recommend.
 These may be controlled either with a timer or a thermostat.
 Without some controlling device however, it is all-too easy to overheat the terrarium.